 Nike in Back To The Future Part II (1989) – The original sci-fi movie advertising shoes, but at least this one was pretty cool.
 I’m still waiting for this exact design to hit the shelves, at a reasonable price.

 Did you click on the Coca-Cola link at the top?
-Hey, forgive me, I blame Wayne’s World (1992)…
+Haha forgive me, I blame Wayne’s World (1992)…